High Altitude Mountaineering

 The clothing next to your skin needs to be ‘wicking’ to transport sweat away from your skin to keep you dry and comfortable.
 Man-made fibres are generally better at wicking and are lighter, but natural fibers are generally better at resisting bacteria growth and keep their thermal efficiency even when wet.

-Your base layer will consist of UNDERWEAR, SOCKS, THERMAL TOP and BOTTOMS
+Your base layer will consist of UNDERWEAR, SOCKS, and THERMAL TOPS and BOTTOMS.

-Men- you will probably want underpants that are supportive without being too restrictive; excessive movement in this area can lead to chaffing and soreness but underwear that it too tight can increase sweating and feel more uncomfortable.
+Men/Those with Exterior Genitals- you will probably want underpants that are supportive without being too restrictive; excessive movement in this area can lead to chaffing and soreness but underwear that it too tight can increase sweating and feel more uncomfortable.
+Dual pouch underwear that keep your penis and scrotum separate can be a good choice, but check for comfort when wearing a harness.

-You may find that your normally comfortable underwear is not up to the task whilst you are mountaineering and sometimes a different style, cut or fabric can be more suitable.
-There are no right or wrongs with underwear and, often, practice and experimenting is the only way to find out what works for you.
+Ladies/Those with Interior Genitals- You may find that your normally comfortable underwear is not up to the task whilst you are mountaineering and sometimes a different style, cut or fabric can be more suitable.
+There are no right or wrong with underwear and, often, practice and experimenting is the only way to find out what works for you.

 SOCKS: - This is a seriously important topic!
 Socks protect and cushion your feet against movement and pressure from the inside of your boots and helps to keep your feet warm and dry.
 If you do not have suitable socks then you can very quickly develop sores, blisters, and even frostbite; all of which could mean the end of your trip!

 THERMALS: - Thermal underwear (“Thermals”) are usually quite snug fitting, stretchy clothes you wear next to your skin.
 They come in many shapes and sizes but often in “tops and bottom”.
-Long johns are long underwear leggings which can be worn under trousers to keep you warm and wick away moisture.
+Long johns are long underwear leggings which can be worn under trousers to keep you warm and wick away moisture, you can wear them with or without underwear, although more hygienic with.
+Thermal tops come in short or long sleeved versions.
+Vests are usually not recommended as the narrow sleeves over your shoulder can cause rubbing when wearing a rucksack.